nus-cs2103-AY2122S2/tp/docs/team/denniszedead.md

 * To allow users to find tasks which was a new model added into our project.
 * Allowed users to search tasks using multiple properties of a task.
 * Created a new predicate `TaskMultiplePredicate` to filter out tasks based on multiple properties entered by users
-* Added unit testing for:
-  * `findTaskCommandParser` to check on different user inputs.
-  * `findTaskCommand` to show different outcome on the `finteredTaskList` for different user inputs.
-  * `TaskMultiplePredicate` to ensure that only tasks that satisfy the options given to the users return true.

 #### `listTask` command
 * List down all the tasks in the filteredList.
-* Unit test for `listTask` to use the following test cases:
-  * When the current task list is already filtered.
-  * When the user task list already shows all task in the task list.

 ### Code contributed